illwieckz/dpm-query/README.md

 # set high level and performance state profile on all DPM enabled cards
 dpm-query set all high performance

-# check if you can set DPM profile on selected DPM cards
+# check if you can set DPM profiles on selected DPM cards
 dpm-query test 0,1,2

 # set default on configured DPM enabled cards